Equity & Diversity

-More than 100 members of the Humphrey School community participated in a series of sessions during the spring of 2012 to develop the Humphrey School's Diversity Strategic and Action Plan.
-Following those sessions, the Humphrey School's executive council resolved: to affirm the school's commitment to diversity, to accept the plan as a guiding framework for concrete action to further achieve our diversity goals, to encourage the diversity committee, faculty, staff, and students to assess the feasibility of example strategies in the plan (or additional new ones), to begin implementation of strategies as appropriate, and to review periodically and report on progress in implementation through use of various performance indicators.
+The Humphrey School community developed a Diversity Strategic and Action Plan several years ago to affirm the school's commitment to diversity.
+The plan is used as a framework for concrete action to achieve the School's diversity goals by encouraging the diversity committee, faculty, staff, and students to assess the feasibility of various strategies; to implement strategies as appropriate; and to review periodically and report on progress in implementation through use of various performance indicators.

 The Diversity Committee is responsible for generating discussion and initiatives that value and/or actively promote diversity and helping achieve the goals of the Diversity and Strategic Action Plan.